 VITAL.
 The Vitality of Disease - Quality of Life in the Making

-This shift has been made possible in part due to advancements in treatments and technologies that have turned diseases that were once life-threatening or mortal into various forms of `chronic living´ for the persons and families who live with them.
-In response to these changes. healthcare programmes targeted at those who are chronically ill or at-risk of illness not only seek to prolong life but equally aim to make `chronic living´ as good and pleasant as possible.
+These shifts have been made possible in part due to advancements in treatments and biomedical technologies that have turned diseases that were once life-threatening into various forms of 'chronic living' for the persons and families who live with them.
+In response to these changes. healthcare programmes targeted at those who are chronically ill or at-risk of illness not only seek to prolong life but equally aim to make `chronic living´ as good as possible.

-Against this backdrop, the VITAL researcher group is exploring how ‘quality of life’ is assembled, mobilised, negotiated and practiced by patients, relatives and health care professionals in different parts of the world and in different medical settings:
+Against this backdrop, the VITAL researcher group has been exploring how ‘quality of life’ is assembled, mobilised, negotiated and practiced by patients, relatives and health care professionals in different parts of the world and in different medical settings:

 - Surveillance life and inherited elevated risk of colorectal cancer in Denmark, Ayo Wahlberg and Laura Louise Heinsen

 - Chronic kidney disease and a good life with dialysis in Austria, Anna Mann

 - Living with dementia in South Korea, Jieun Lee

 - Type 1 diabetes and online patients communities in Denmark, Natasja Kingod (in collaboration with Steno Diabetes)

 - Paradoxes, (In)visibility, and Blurred Futures in Families Living with Congenital Heart Defects, Marie Kofoed Svensson (in collaboration with the Danish Heart Association)